trng/github-push-and-merge/README.md

 <br>

 ## Usage
 Just clone and run within your local git repo folder.
+Each step is guided and controlled by exit codes.

 With first run you will be prompted to create softlink to this script in */usr/local/bin* folder (requires sudo rights).